pulyaevskiy/firebase-functions-interop/README.md

 # Firebase Functions Interop Library for Dart

 This library provides JS bindings for Firebase Functions Node SDK.
-It also exposes a thin convenience layer to simplify writing Cloud Functions applications in Dart.
+It also exposes a convenience layer to simplify writing Cloud Functions applications in Dart.

-> This library is a proof-of-concept preview version so it lacks many features,
+> Please note that it's currently a proof-of-concept-preview version so it lacks
-> tests and documentation.
+> many features, tests and documentation.
+But it's already fun to play with!

 ## Usage